Current Graduate Students

 Phone: (805) 893-2665

 I'm a professor in the Department of History at UCSB.
 My research interests concern the interplay between popular culture and politics with modern technology and science.
 My research informs my teaching.
 I offer courses on a number of subjects - from the history of nuclear weapons and the Space Age to the history of modern science and technology in the United States.
-To learn more about me and my work, please visit my personal website: www.patrickmccray.com.
-If you're interested in working with me for graduate study, please contact me.
+Another view of my work can be found at my personal website: www.patrickmccray.com.

 My Research Interests